Home Majors Sociology

-Sociology Degree
+Sociology

 Students study social structures, institutions, inequality, group behavior, and the forces that shape human communities, using both qualitative and quantitative research methods.
 Graduates typically pursue careers in social services, market research, human resources, community planning, public policy, and nonprofit management, or continue to graduate programs in sociology, social work, or law.
 Sociology's focus on understanding social systems makes graduates valuable in any role requiring analysis of human behavior and social trends.

-What Sociology Graduates Do
+What Sociology graduates do

 Your understanding of social structures and human behavior translates directly into diverse, real-world careers.
 Many graduates begin as social science research assistants, where you’ll spend your days cleaning datasets, conducting literature reviews, and preparing materials for senior researchers.
 This role is a common stepping stone, providing the experience needed to become a full sociologist—designing studies and analyzing societal trends—or to pursue the graduate degrees required for teaching at the college level.